Save £490* - Compare quotes

 Common frustrations include:

 • How long conveyancing takes – Conveyancing can take between 12-16 weeks for a purchase.
-The time conveyancing takes can be affected by things like the length of the chain, problems with the property title, a survey revealing problems, issues with the buyer’s mortgage application, property search delays or missing paperwork from your seller or buyer.
+The time conveyancing takes can be affected by things like the length of the chain, problems with the property title, a survey revealing problems, issues with the buyer’s mortgage application, property search delays or missing paperwork from your seller or buyer and how quickly you respond to requests for information.
 When you choose a conveyancer or solicitor, ask about timescales so you have a better idea of what to expect for your transaction.

 • Paperwork efficiency & tracking milestones – The conveyancing process involves a lot of paperwork and it is vital that all aspects are correctly completed and as efficiently as possible.
 If the solicitor or conveyancer is not diligent and efficient in sending off the right bits of paper at the right time, they can cause considerable delays to the process.
 To help smooth the process, modern conveyancing practices operate with online case tracking facilities allowing you to access up to date information on your transaction 24 hours a day and sending you an automated email or text when a milestone has been met such as your searches have been returned.
 This can provide you with greater reassurance throughout your transaction.
 When you choose a conveyancer or solicitor, check what case tracking technology they have to keep you informed of progress.